M20Jay/Hello-World/README.md

 Hello Microverse!
 > Description the project.
 In this project, I set up a "Hello world" repository.
 No hard coding is required for this project.
-My aim is to master all codes and tools learned about i previous steps.
+My aim is to master all codes and tools learned about in previous steps.
 ## Built With
 HTML &CSS